symptomnavi.ch

 What you can do for yourself...

-• Using a pain scale can help to assess pain.
-The treatment team can advise you on this.
+• Using a tool (a pain scale) can help you to measure pain.
+The healthcare team can give you advice on this.

 • Encourage the person to take their prescribed pain medication regularly, even if the pain is only mild.

-• If the pain increases despite taking the painkillers, encourage the person to take a back-up medication.
+• If the pain gets worse even after taking the painkillers, encourage the person to take a back-up medication.

-• Contact the treatment team if you have any questions or concerns about pain management
+• Contact the healthcare team if you have any questions or concerns about pain management.

 You feel...